WD-BYPASS/WD_BYPASS/README.md

 ## NDA:
 *1:* I will not share any information about the WD_PATCH ecosystem, or any related information

-*2:* I agree that if this, the rules, or any other restrictions are violated, the development team has full permission to kick me out of the program, and this NDA still applies.
+*2:* I agree that if this, the rules, or any other restrictions are violated, the development team has full permission to kick me out of the program, and this NDA still applies

 *3:* I realize that the patches could cause security risks or device damage if misused, and such misuse and any resulting events would be completely my fault